OliviaS72/OliviaS72/README.md

 - 👋 Hi!
-My name is Olivia Schultheis, and I am a data science student.
+My name is Olivia Schultheis, and I am a soon-to-be data science graduate.
 - I'm currently looking for my first role in data science!
-- My main programming languages are R and Python, and I am comfortable with SQL as well.
+- I code primarily with R, Python, and SQL.
 - Feel free to explore my projects and data science insights!
 - 📫 I can be contacted at orsst658@mail.rmu.edu.
 <!---